gdemin/excel.link/README.md

 [![](http://cranlogs.r-pkg.org/badges/excel.link)](http://cran.rstudio.com/web/packages/excel.link/index.html)

 ### Convenient Data Exchange with Microsoft Excel
 Allows access to data in running instance of Microsoft Excel (e. g. `xl[a1] = xl[b2]*3` and so on).
-Graphics can be transferred with `xl[a1] = current.graphics()`.
+Graphics can be transferred with `xl[a1] = current.graphics()`. so on).
+Graphics can be transferred with 'xl[a1] = current.graphics()'.
+Additionally there are function for reading/writing 'Excel' files - 'xl.read.file'/'xl.save.file'.
+They are not fast but able to read/write '*.xlsb'-files and password-protected files.
 There is an Excel workbook with examples of calling R from Excel in the 'doc' folder.
 It tries to keep things as simple as possible - there are no needs in any additional installations besides R, only 'VBA' code in the Excel workbook.
 Microsoft Excel is required for this package.

 The excel.link package mainly consists of two rather independent parts: one is for transferring data/graphics to running instance of Excel, another part - work with data table in Excel in similar way as with usual data.frame.